tomsWebConsulting/twcsl/Form Block Select Field Post-submit Redirect Change/README.md

-* Add code from file **[form block select field post-submit redirect change.html][3]** to Page Settings > Advanced > Page Header Code Injection for the page.
+* Add code from file **[form block select field post-submit redirect change.html][3]** to Page Settings > Advanced > Page Header Code Injection for the Page.
 Refer to [Per-page code injection][4] for details.

 * Read the code for any instructions within.

-* Add a form block to your page and set up as desired.
+* Add a form block to your Page and set up as desired.

 * For the form [add a post-submit redirect][5].
 In the REDIRECT URL field enter **#**.